 The story has been moved to the 1950s, but otherwise it remains largely faithful to the original: Professor Doktor Traugott Nägler (Bäppi) is a moralizer to the core.
 With his wife Marianne (Ute Ehrenfels) and their twelve children, he leads a simple but demure life.
 To keep it that way, seventeen years ago Traugott was responsible for banishing his sister, who had become pregnant out of wedlock, from his home.
 Now dead, she has left a handsome inheritance to Atlanta (Eva Völl), of all people, her brother's eldest daughter.
 After initial resistance, Traugott agrees to travel to Montevideo with the priest (Bastian Korff) and Atlanta to claim the inheritance.
-But what awaits him there puts more than just his moral sensibilities to one hell of a test.
+But what awaits him there tests more than just his moral sensibilities.

 The musical version of "The House in Montevideo" is quite a treat.
 With comedic timing par excellence, witty dialogue, a smattering of slapstick and catchy songs, this new adaptation of the classic makes the nearly two hours of playing time (plus the 30-minute or so intermission) fly by.
 Some scenes, such as a conversation between Traugott and his very simple-minded son-in-law-in-waiting, wonderfully played by Marcel Schilling, make for downright laughs.